- The Owl Solutions

 Reducing inventory write-offs is one of the most effective strategies for improving your Triple Bottom Line (TBL).
 The TBL, or 3P model, stands for people, planet and profit.
 By improving on any of these elements you will see a positive impact on all three.
 Reducing inventory write-offs helps to improve each of these elements in different ways.

 From a financial standpoint, reducing inventory write-offs can have an immediate positive effect on the Profit portion of the TBL.
 Inventory write-offs occur when products reach their expiration date or become obsolete before they're sold, resulting in a loss to the company's bottom line.
-Companies today are losing between 1-3% of their annual revenue to expired inventory.
+Companies today are losing between 1-3% of their annual revenue to expired inventory (The Owl Solutions, 2021).

 Reducing this type of waste through better forecasting, planning and technology tools can help companies reduce their financial losses and improve their profitability.